growlf/cascadesteam/index.md

 Our efforts are organized into programs, each of which is rooted in education, shared learning experiences, building relationships, and positive community impact, including:
 - **[Community Groups](/community-groups)**: Organizing communities of aspiring, current, and retired professionals focusing on a STEAM topic, through recurring meetings and events.
 - **[Community Projects](/community-projects)**: Organized community engagement and community service projects, often collaborating with community partners.

-*Coming Soon:*
-- **Internship**: Supporting students through internship and benefitting local nonprofit community partners through the execution of student projects.
-- **Workshops**: Instructor-led events and activities focusing on an educational topic.
-- **Group Projects**: Shared learning experiences focusing on an educational topic.
-- **Volunteers**: Organizing the volunteer needs of both Cascade STEAM programs and facilitating the STEAM-related needs of community partners.
-- **Digital Navigators**: Providing basic technology support to the community, focusing on community service and supporting social service providers.

 ## Events